BYRIO/krita-webdoc-zh/reference_manual/brushes/brush_settings/texture.rst

     Multiply
         Uses alpha multiplication to determine the effect of the texture.
 Has a soft feel.
     Subtract
-        Uses substraction to determine the effect of the texture.
+        Uses subtraction to determine the effect of the texture.
 Has a harsher, more texture feel.

     .. image:: /images/en/Krita_2_9_brushengine_texture_01.png